ksdavidc/kyoto-lesson.github.io/junior_coders/lessons/DragonMazePart2.md

 ## Imagine just one dragon and one cake
-* If something hits the dragon, send a message to Tic (please go back)
+* If something hits the dragon, send a message to Tic to return home
 * If something hits the cake, send a message to Dragon to disappear.
 Make yourself (cake) disappear.

 ## But, you have two dragons.
 You need to decide